How To Set Up An Amazon PPC Campaign?

 When starting your PPC campaign or overlooking an already running campaign, it becomes necessary for one to know how to set up an Amazon PPC campaign.
 Follow the instructions below to start your first PPC campaign.

 - To access Campaign Manager, sign in to your Seller Central account, then on your homepage, hover over Advertising, and then click on Advertising:

 - Set up your campaign budget and duration” – this is the first step on the Campaign Manager page.
 We will briefly touch on a few points related to this section, but most of what I say here is fairly basic:

-- You will have the ability to create more than one ad group within your campaign, so name your campaign broadly.
+- You can create more than one ad group within your campaign, so name your campaign broadly.
 You may name it “Winter 2016” if you are running ads during January and February.
 The campaign can be divided into multiple ad groups with different keywords.
 On the next page, you will need to name your ad group.
 Your ad groups might be named “Winter 2016 A” and “Winter 2016 B”.
 This information is for your reference only.

 - Keep in mind that your daily budget adds up quickly when setting your budget.
 If you budget $25 a day, you will pay $350 in two weeks.
-To be more specific first, determine your monthly budget, then determine your daily budget.
+To be more specific, determine your monthly budget and your daily budget.

 - You should always choose an end date rather than a beginning date when choosing the beginning and end dates of your campaign.
 It’s important not to burn through your advertising budget without realizing it if you’re busy with another project.
 If you wish to get enough information from your report, you can simply choose one month.

 - By choosing “Automatic targeting”, Amazon creates a keyword campaign based on the item you’re advertising.
 Using this method can be advantageous if you need to track customer searches.
 As was discussed in the automatic and manual campaign definition sections, “Manual Targeting” allows you to select which keywords you want to use for your campaign.